microsoft/AzureML-Observability/README.md

 __How to trust a deployed model, a model in operation?__

 In order to answer the question, we need to have an [Observability](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/manage/monitor/observability).
-The obserbability _is a qualitative indicator that a monitoring solution helps the monitoring consumer achieve the satisfactory level of control of a defined service, where monitoring provides service consumers with a suitable range of monitoring capabilities and perspectives_.
+The observability _is a qualitative indicator that a monitoring solution helps the monitoring consumer achieve the satisfactory level of control of a defined service, where monitoring provides service consumers with a suitable range of monitoring capabilities and perspectives_.

-To have the observability, we need to __monitor__ metircs and __track__ logs.
+To have the observability, we need to __monitor__ metrics and __track__ logs.
 Monitoring is about using various metrics to measure the model behavior.
 And to compute the metrics we need collect records of data in logs that are produced during the prediction of models.
-So tracking logs need to be done before computing the metrics.
+So tracking logs has to be done before computing the metrics.

 ![Observability](./media/Observability.png)

 If you are new to these tasks, it is not easy to start.
-So this solution accelerator will provide easy way to provision associated Azure Resources to collect logs and calculate metircs.
+So this solution accelerator will provide easy way to provision associated Azure Resources to collect logs and calculate metrics.
 Even you can use dashboard templates that are included in this repo to monitor metrics.

 In addition to that, this solution will provide a library to help you to monitor data drift.